Julian Edelman: 2018 season: Super Bowl MVP

 In February 2018, it was reported that Edelman expected to be ready to play by the 2018 training camp.
 On June 7, it was announced that Edelman was expected to be suspended for four games due to a violation of the policy against using performance-enhancing drugs.
-On June 26, Edelman appealed the suspension; on July 3, his appeal was denied.
-Edelman missed the first four games of the season, and was activated on October 2.
-He played on Thursday Night Football against the Indianapolis Colts, where he caught seven passes for 57 yards.
-In Week 8, against the Buffalo Bills, he had nine receptions for 104 yards in the victory on Monday Night Football.
-In Week 10, in a loss to the Tennessee Titans, he posted nine receptions for 104 yards once again.
-On December 29, Edelman was fined $63,504 for three personal foul penalties in Week 16.
-He finished the 2018 season with 74 receptions for 850 receiving yards and six touchdowns.
-The Patriots finished with an 11–5 record and earned the #2 seed in the AFC in the playoffs.
+On June 26, Edelman appealed the suspension, but his appeal was denied eight days later.
+Edelman missed the first four games of the season and was activated on October 2.

+Edelman played on Thursday Night Football against the Indianapolis Colts, where he caught seven passes for 57 yards.
+Three weeks later against the Buffalo Bills, he had nine receptions for 104 yards in the victory on Monday Night Football.
+During a Week 10 34–10 road loss to the Tennessee Titans, Edelman posted nine receptions for 104 yards once again.
+On December 29, he was fined $63,504 for three personal foul penalties in Week 16.
+Edelman finished the 2018 season with 74 receptions for 850 yards and six touchdowns.
+The Patriots finished with an 11–5 record and earned the #2-seed in the AFC in the playoffs.

-In the Divisional Round against the Los Angeles Chargers, he had nine receptions for 151 yards in the Patriots' 41–28 victory.
-In the AFC Championship against the Kansas City Chiefs, he had seven receptions for 96 yards in the 37–31 overtime victory, including two catches on 3rd-and-long situations to keep the eventual game-winning drive in overtime going.
-In Super Bowl LIII, in a 13–3 victory over the Los Angeles Rams, Edelman caught 10 passes on 12 targets for 141 yards, an effort for which he was named Most Valuable Player (MVP).
-He became the first wide receiver to win Super Bowl MVP since Santonio Holmes did so in Super Bowl XLIII in 2009.
-He finished the postseason with 26 receptions for 388 yards, totals high enough to move him into second place all-time in playoff receptions and receiving yards behind Jerry Rice.
-Edelman is the first Jewish football player to be named Super Bowl MVP.
+In the Divisional Round against the Los Angeles Chargers, Edelman had nine receptions for 151 yards during the 41–28 victory.
+During the AFC Championship Game against the Kansas City Chiefs, he recorded seven receptions for 96 yards in the 37–31 overtime road victory, including two catches on 3rd-and-long situations to keep the eventual game-winning drive in overtime going.
+In Super Bowl LIII against the Los Angeles Rams, Edelman caught 10 passes on 12 targets for 141 yards during the 13–3 victory, an effort for which he was named Most Valuable Player (MVP).
+Edelman became the first wide receiver to win Super Bowl MVP since Santonio Holmes did so in Super Bowl XLIII in 2009.
+Edelman finished the postseason with 26 receptions for 388 yards, totals high enough to move him into second place all-time in playoff receptions and receiving yards behind Jerry Rice.
+Edelman was the first Jewish football player to be named Super Bowl MVP.

-Edelman's MVP award drew criticism as it came in the same season he was suspended for using an unspecified performance-enhancing substance, although some articles noted that much of the criticism came from baseball writers.
+Edelman's MVP award drew criticism as it came in the same season where he was suspended for using an unspecified performance-enhancing substance.
 The NFL prohibits players suspended for PED use from receiving awards given by the league or the NFL Players' Association.
-In an interview after the Super Bowl, Edelman apologized, saying, "It'll never happen again."
+In an interview after the Super Bowl, Edelman apologized.

-His performance in the 2018 playoffs has also led to debate about inducting him into the Hall of Fame despite a relative lack of regular season production.
-He was ranked 90th by his fellow players on the NFL Top 100 Players of 2019.
+Edelman's performance in the 2018 playoffs has also led to debate about inducting him into the Hall of Fame despite a relative lack of regular season production.
+Edelman was ranked 90th by his fellow players on the NFL Top 100 Players of 2019.